Blog

 Is there a place for manual testing in Agile and DevOps?

 Agile and DevOps primarily focus on automated testing to maintain their fast-paced rhythm.
-However, this doesn’t require eliminating manual testing entirely, as in some cases, it is illogical to substitute it with automated checks.
+However, this doesn’t require total elimination of manual testing, as in some cases, it’s not as effective to substitute it with automated checks.

-Exploratory testing, for example, allows deviating from typical scenarios, examining the software themselves, and relying on intuition to discover system hidden vulnerabilities.
+Exploratory testing, for example, allows testers to deviate from typical scenarios, examine the software themselves, and rely on intuition to discover hidden system vulnerabilities.

 Or ad-hoc testing.
 QA specialists don’t have to follow a clear plan, create test cases and documentation, they just find the app flaws by conducting random checks and adopting non-standard software testing methods.